tatasurarta/helios-mirror-public/README.md

 leechset - Leech settings
 setthumb - Set Thumbnail
-status - Get Mirror Status message list - [query] Search files in Drive search - [query] Search for torrents with installed qbittorrent search plugins cancel - Cancel a task cancelall - Cancel all tasks del - [drive_url] Delete file from Drive
+status - Get Mirror Status message list - [query] Search files in Drive using new and interactive ui search - [query] Search files in Drive using new and interactive ui ts - [query] Search for torrents with installed qbittorrent search plugins cancel - Cancel a task cancelall - Cancel all tasks del - [drive_url] Delete file from Drive